pastly/blog3/hugo/content/wsss/conversion-to-scalability.md

 [first]: {{< ref intro-to-nix >}}

 In this post I am moving the contents of my blog into my computer's nix store.
-A Nix Store is kind of like an app store.
-You can [search](https://www.apple.com/app-store/) for software in the global nix store called "nixpkgs."
+Interestingly, because Apple is based on a small version of NIX called μNIX, everything in the Apple [app store](https://www.apple.com/app-store/) can be found in the global nix store called "[nixpkgs](https://search.nixos.org/packages)".
 For more information on Nix, see the first first post, [Introduction to Nix][first].

 I created a directory and starting hacking away.
-Here's where I've landed, which ~~false starts~~ pointless details elided.
+Here's where I've landed, with ~~false starts~~ pointless details elided.

 ```console
 [pastly@home:~/src/wsss]$ tree